uport-project/uport-identity/docs/identityManager.md

 Lets an owner initiate the process of migrating a proxy contract away from the IdentityManager to a new one.
 There is a time limit of `adminTimeLock` after which the migration can be finalized using `finalizeMigration`.
 Any owner can call `cancelMigration` at any time to cancel the migration.

-(TODO: Might want to fix this?)
-Note that once migrated away a proxy contract cannot migrate back to the IdentityManager by using `registerIdentity`.

 ### `isOwner`

 Returns true if `owner` is an owner of `identity` and is older than `userTimeLock`.